 We know that eating bacon every day isn't a healthy lifestyle practice.
 Bacon as a food is delicious, but does a number on your body in a variety of ways, from increasing your cholesterol to unhealthy weight gain.
-So while you might think you're doing yourself a favor by picking up bacon bits instead of making the real thing at home, this might surprise you.
+So while you might think you're doing yourself a favor by picking up bacon pieces instead of making the real thing at home, this might surprise you.
 I checked out three popular brands of bacon bits to see just what they're made of.

 1. Oscar Mayer Real Bacon Bits

-In Oscar Mayer's version of bacon bits, the fully-cooked meat is 100% real bacon, cured with water, sugar, sodium phosphates, sodium ascorbate, and sodium nitrite.
+In Oscar Mayer's crunchy version of bacon bits, the fully-cooked meat is 100% real bacon, cured with water, sugar, sodium phosphates, sodium ascorbate, and sodium nitrite.
 Artificial hickory smoke flavor is added, along with artificial maple flavor.

 While that ingredient list might confusing, the sodium additives are FDA-approved for cured meats so that they stay fresh.
 However, sodium nitrite has been medically reported to cause fatigue and headaches in those who consume it often.
 The real bacon is a good sign, but it's highly processed.